-- 1. Students are required to earn at least 50 percent of their required business credit hours for a B.S.B.A. degree at UCM. - 2.
-Students must achieve a minimum cumulative grade-point average of 2.25.
+- Students are required to earn at least 50 percent of their required business credit hours for a B.S.B.A. degree at UCM. - 2.
+Students must achieve a minimum cumulative grade-point average of 2.25 (2.40 for Finance).

-Transfer of Credit.
+Transfer of Credit

 Students planning to transfer to UCM should expect to complete most major business courses during their junior and senior years.
-A student from a two-year or four-year institution may transfer preadmission courses equivalent to those required for the B.S.B.A. degree at UCM.
+A student from a two-year or four-year institution may transfer pre-admission courses equivalent to those required for the B.S.B.A. degree at UCM.
 Transfer students from four-year institutions should obtain transfer information from the academic department offering the major.